472 West Village H

 I find it most interesting how solving problems in computer science often requires the use of extremely disparate techniques in mathematics, often ones which I might not have initially expected, given the problem setting.

 What are your research/career goals, going forward?

-I’m currently primarily focussed on understanding the state of the art in theoretical computer science and machine learning (perhaps with a greater emphasis on topics like optimisation or privacy).
+I’m currently primarily focused on understanding the state of the art in theoretical computer science and machine learning (perhaps with a greater emphasis on topics like optimisation or privacy).
 Moving forward, I’d like to try and work on problems whose solutions help lead to a fairer and healthier society.